 The budget procedure is common to all Group business lines and their subsidiaries.
-It is built around five key dates in the year: the budget for the next year at the end of the current year, followed by four updates in March, May, September and November.
-Management committees meet twice a year, in May and November, at the time of the second and fourth budget updates, to examine each business line's performance and financial data.
-The Chairman and Chief Executive Officer of VINCI and the Executive Vice-President and CFO of the Group attend these meetings.
+It is built around five key dates in the year: the initial budget for the next year at the end of the current year, followed by four updates in March, May, September and November.
+Management committees meet twice a year to examine each business line's performance and financial data.
+The Chairman and Chief Executive Officer, and the Executive Vice-President and Chief Financial Officer of VINCI attend these meetings.

-In addition, the business lines participate in regular monitoring of VINCI's social and environmental responsibility commitments as described under "Our commitments" in the sustainable development section, page 24, with a particular emphasis on safety.
+Lastly, the business lines participate in regular monitoring of VINCI's social and environmental responsibility commitments as indicated in the first part of the Sustainable Development section on pages 18-29 of this report, with a particular emphasis on safety.